jplf/radiog/backend/README.md

 * _RADIOG_CONF_ which defines the path to the configuration file, e.g. `/home/myself/etc/radiog.conf`

 The configuration file provides the necessary parameters about a specific installation.
 It is straightforward to change them.
+A default file is kept in the `RADIOG_HOME/etc` directory.
+The list of known radio stations is also in a json file in this directory.
+Note that at this point only the `key, name, stream` attributes are used.

 ```bash
 $ npm run start